jfrancis71/ros2_lego/lidar_nav/SIR.md

 It is not exact as, for example if p is a normal distribution our samples may repeat themselves which has zero probability for a normal distribution (no two seperate samples are likely to be exactly equal).
 Nevertheless for the purposes of computing expectations this is approximately correct and improves with larger N.

+The reference constructs an argument for univariate distributions.

 ## Reference

 Bishop, C.M.
 (2006), Pattern Recognition and Machine Learning, p.534